Skip to main content

 How does it work?โ€‹

-OIDC compliant JWTs contain an iss claim in the JWT token.
+OIDC compliant JWTs contain an iss claim in the JWT.
 Authress registers this iss and the aud of the token with your account.
 When a token is received by Authress during normal authorization checks or access record creation, the token is then verified using your configuration.
 If it is a valid token, then the user represented by that token (in the sub claim) is treated as if that token was generated by Authress itself.

 Identity Provider Connections versus OIDC Trusted Identitiesโ€‹